Tourism in Macau: Coloane

+Retail

+Retail in Macau's tourist areas is generally targeted towards tourists from elsewhere in China.
+Because Macau benefits from favorable taxation rules, it is a favored location for Chinese tourists to purchase luxury goods like cosmetics, jewelry, and designer fashion goods.

 Activities (non-gambling)

 There are various activities for tourists to do in Macau other than gambling.
 These include visiting museums, libraries, cultural centres, and more.
 Macau has also been home to large scale live productions, such as Cirque du Soleil's Zaia which closed in 2012, and City of Dreams' current The House of Dancing Water.

 The House of Dancing Water is dubbed "Macau's most expensive show", consisting of "water stunts, acrobatics, aerial arts and theater".
 US$250 million was invested into the production of this show, which claims to appeal to the Chinese market as a "modern East-meets-West fable".
 The purpose-built theatre for this production is located within the City of Dreams.
 Tourists can expect to pay anywhere from HK$478 - HK$1,498 for tickets.

 Another activity Macau offers for visitors is the Macau Tower Bungy Jump.
 This jump earned the Guinness World Record for the "Highest Commercial Bungy Jump in the world" at 233m (or 764 ft).
 Tourists can expect to pay HK$3,688 for their first jump, and a lower price of HK$1,675 for their second jump.

 Listed below are further places to visit in Macau: